 - 1 teaspoon dried oregano

-- 15 ounce can black beans (no need to rinse or drain)
+- (2) 15 ounce cans black beans (don't drain or rinse!)

-- 15 ounce can white hominy
+- 15 ounce can white hominy (don't drain or rinse!)

-- 15 ounce can corn
+- 15 ounce can corn (don't drain or rinse!)

 Instructions

-- In a large pot, add vegetable oil over medium high heat.
+- In a large soup pot, add vegetable oil over medium high heat.
 Once heated up add minced garlic and saute for 60 seconds, or until garlic lightly browns.

 - Add chicken breasts, crushed tomatoes, chicken broth, chili powder and oregano, stirring well.
 Bring to a boil and allow to simmer for 25 minutes.